salt-or-ester/wifi-pineapple-berserker/README.md

 Captures
 ```
-The script output will tell you when a capture is collected, but many like to run this over an extended
+The script output will tell you when a capture is collected, but many like to run this over
-time (ie: overnight), so just take a look in your handshake directory and you'll see everything that
+an extended time (ie: overnight), so just take a look in the Pineapple UI or your handshake
-was collected.
-By default it's in /root/handshakes on the Wifi Pineapple device.
+directory and you'll see everything that was collected.
+By default it's in /root/handshakes
+on the Wifi Pineapple device.
 ```